upvestco/http-signature-examples/Java/simple-signing-demo/README.md

 BUILD SUCCESSFUL in x ms
 ```

 The test queries a list of users.
-You can find the result of the test in `http-signature-examples/Java/simple-signing-demo/build/test-results/test/TEST-co.upvest.client.GetUsersTest.xml`.
+In addition to the output on the console, you can find the result of the test in `http-signature-examples/Java/simple-signing-demo/build/test-results/test/TEST-co.upvest.client.GetUsersTest.xml`.

 ## Understanding the example